ImplFerris/red-book/src/rtc/rtc-hal/error-types.md

 ## Our RTC Error Design

 We'll use the same pattern as embedded-hal 1.0 and Rust's std::io::Error.
-Define standard error kinds so RTC drivers like ds3231 and ds1307 can use errors that fit their hardware while applications can handle errors the same way across different drivers.
+We will define standard error kinds so RTC drivers like ds3231 and ds1307 can use errors that fit their hardware while applications can handle errors the same way across different drivers.

 Here is the overall Architecture of the RTC HAL error handling: